weleoka/Lab2/host/Create_Test_Environment.md

 In the following, "docker exec dns" means we want to execute a command in the dns container.
 "nslookup" is a DNS testing tool.
-"nslookup example.com" will attempt to find the IP address, for the example.com host.
+Use "nslookup example.com" to  attempt to find the IP address.

+If stuck, here is the hint:

 ```bash
 docker exec dns nslookup example.com
 ```

-You should ignore the "can't resolve" message.
+You should ignore the "can't resolve (null)" message.
 If it worked, you should get back the IP address 93.184.216.34, which is the IP address of example.com

 ## Step 7.
 Install BugZilla Gug Tracking Server